wayne-j/nagios-Weblogic_health/README.md

 ## Monitors:

-Number and health of applications deployed.
+Number and health of applications deployed
 Number of application user sessions
 Number and health of runtimes deployed
-Number and health of JDBC connectors including connection count JVM server health and heap usage
+Number and health of JDBC connectors including connection count
+JVM server health and heap usage

 ## Performance Data: